 Nonfunctional Requirements Abstract

-Traditionally, one way to think about all the types of requirements that affect overall fitness for use has been the acronym FURPS, which is a requirements categorization for Functionality, Usability, Reliability, Performance, and Supportability (see Ref ).
-Functional Requirements are largely expressed in User Stories and in Features and Capabilities.
+Traditionally, one way to think about all the types of requirements that affect a Solution’s overall fitness for use has been the acronym “FURPS,” which is a traditional requirements categorization for Functionality, Usability, Reliability, Performance, and Supportability .
+Functional requirements are largely expressed in User Stories and in Features and Capabilities.
 This is where most of the work occurs: Teams build systems that deliver functional value to the user, and a majority of the time and effort in solution development is devoted to that functionality.

-“FURPS” is the placeholder for NFRs.
+“FURPS” is the placeholder for Nonfunctional Requirements.
 Though they may be a bit more subtle, NFRs are as just as important to system success as are functional requirements.

-In one perspective, these items can be considered to be constraints on new development, in that each eliminates some degree of design freedom on the part of those building the system.
-For example: “we need to implement SAML-based Single Sign On for all products in the suite” (SSO is a functional requirement, basing it on SAML is a constraint).
+NFRs can be considered constraints on new development, in that each eliminates some degree of design freedom on the part of those building the system.
+For example: “We need to implement SAML-based single sign-on for all products in the suite” (SSO is a functional requirement; basing the technology on SAML is a constraint).
 NFRs can cover a wide range of business-critical issues that are not well addressed by functional requirements.
 As a reminder to system designers, a fairly comprehensive list of such potential requirements is described in .

 NFRs as Backlog Constraints